Distinguishing open symplectic mapping tori via their wrapped Fukaya categories

 As these two examples demonstrate, $T_\phi$ is a construction that turns exotic symplectomorphisms (i.e. symplectomorphisms that are isotopic to $1$ in $Diff(M,\partial M) $ but act non-trivially on $\cW(M)$) into exotic Liouville structures.
 In particular, we can use Theorem \ref{mainsymp} to obtain pairs of diffeomorphic, but not (graded) symplectomorphic Liouville domains for every even $n\geq 4$.
 Indeed, as we explain now, it is possible to produce non-symplectomorphic examples as well.

 Assume $\pi_1(M)=1$ and $n>1$.
 One can attach subcritical handles along the same isotropic spheres on the boundary of $T_\phi$ and $T_0\times M$ to obtain Weinstein manifolds $M_1$ and $M_2$ satisfying $\pi_1(M_1)=\pi_1(M_2)=1$.
 Moreover, attaching subcritical handles does not change the derived equivalence class of the wrapped Fukaya category.
-A proof of this statement can be found in \cite[Cor 1.22]{GPS2}, where one uses the Weinstein property for generation as in \cite[Cor 1.21]{GPS2} (see also \cite{cieliebakhandle}, \cite{iriehandle} and \cite{BEE}).
+A proof of this statement can be found in Ganatra, Pardon and Shende \cite[Cor 1.21]{GPS2}, where one uses the Weinstein property for generation as in \cite[Theorem 1.20]{GPS2} (see also Cieliebak \cite{cieliebakhandle}, Irie \cite{iriehandle} and Bourgeois, Ekholm, Eliashberg \cite{BEE}).
 Combining Theorem \ref{mainsymp} with this fact, we obtain: \begin{cor} $M_1$ and $M_2$ give different exact fillings of $\partial M_1=\partial M_2$. \end{cor} Notice, after handle attachment, the trivialization of the canonical bundle is unique up to homotopy.
 Hence, Corollary \ref{handlecor} produces non-symplectomorphic fillings (which is stronger than not being graded symplectomorphic).